Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Lesions that keep returning

-- Squamous cell cancer on the hands, neck, earlobe, eyelid, lips, or temple
+- Squamous cell carcinoma on the hands, neck, earlobe, eyelid, lips, or temple

-- Squamous cell cancer that develops in ulcers
+- Squamous cell carcinoma that develops in ulcers

 - Squamous cell cancer that develops on skin areas that have been treated with radiation or exposed to cancer-killing chemicals (chemotherapy)